protickr/git-notebook/readme.md

 > or,
 > `$ git reset --mixed HEAD`

-Restore tracked and previously committed but deleted folder
+Restore tracked and previously committed folder which is deleted and staged.
+> `$ git reset -- path/to/folder`
-> `git reset -- path/to/folder`
+> `$ git reset --mixed HEAD -- path/to/folder`
+> Previous command will restore the folder into index from HEAD.
+>
+> Now restore the folder into working directory by the following,
+> `$ git checkout -- path/to/folder`

 Restore tracked and previously committed but deleted file
-> `git reset -- path/to/file.ext`
+> same as folder/directory but with a filename istead.

-Restore a file/directory from earlier version/commit and directly stage to Index.
+Restore a file/directory from earlier version/commit/branch and directly stage to Index.
-> `$ git reset --mixed <commit_hash> <pathspec/file/directory/.>`
+> `$ git reset --mixed <commit_hash> -- <pathspec/file/directory/.>`
+> `$ git reset --mixed <branch_name> -- <pathspec/file/directory/.>`
+> this command is a bit more powerful, procced with caution.

 Remove chunk of change from staging area
 > `$ git reset -p`

 (Reset Demystified)[https://git-scm.com/book/en/v2/Git-Tools-Reset-Demystified]

 #### Restore